Project Review Panel

-Sean is a former military diver for U.S. Navy and member of their Diplomatic Foreign Service.
-He also has 20 years of experience in international project and programme management in various nations from Russia to Indonesia.
+Sean is a former military diver for the U.S. Navy, economic consultant with Nathan Associates, Foreign Service officer with the U.S. State Department, focused on business growth and inward investment, and Senior Lecturer on Robert Gordon University’s MBA programme.
+He has 20 years of experience in international project and programme management in various nations including Russia, Albania and Indonesia.

 Stephen has 30 years experience in pipeline and subsea engineering working with a subsea design company, an EPC installation contractor, an operator and two specialist subsea engineering consultancies.
 His technical experience covers the complete oil & gas facilities lifecycle from first concepts to operations.
 His main focus is in early (pre-sanction) field development engineering working directly for an operator and as a specialist consultant.
 He has been closely involved in the development of new technologies for both oil and gas pipelines and in a radical technology for the maintenance of large wind turbines.

 His management experience includes Joint MD of Andrew Palmer and Associates and MD of Boreas Consultants.
 He is currently MD of Crondall Energy Subsea Limited.

 Steve has over 30 years’ experience in the oil & gas industry, having held senior positions in Norway, London and Aberdeen.
 He is a UK Chartered Engineer (CEng) and a Fellow of the Institute of Materials, Mining and Minerals (FIMMM).
 He is also registered as a European Engineer (EurIng) and is a member of both the Institute of Directors (MIoD) and the international Society of Petroleum Engineers.